snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/intialization/index.md

 Version 0.13.0 introduces the Snowplow interface, making tracker creation and management simpler, for versions `<0.13.0` go to [`Importing the module`](#importing-the-module)
 :::

-### The Snowplow Interface
+### The Snowplow Class
-The Snowplow interface contains `static` methods to help manage `Tracker` objects.
+The Snowplow class contains `static` methods to help manage `Tracker` objects.

-Import the Snowplow interface along with the required configuration objects:
+Import the Snowplow class along with the required configuration objects:

 ```python
 from snowplow_tracker import Snowplow, EmitterConfiguration, Subject, TrackerConfiguration